 For support following a crime contact the Victims Information Service

 - Finding someone to speak for you and get the help you need

 Being a victim of crime, particularly if there has been physical or mental trauma can affect a person or persons much more than if they had been injured through an accident.
 Sometimes the victim can be left with psychological trauma that can affect a person for the rest of their lives – this is why the victim support and compensation service is so important.

 If you’ve been the victim of a crime and you were injured as a result, then you could claim compensation through the criminal injuries compensation authority with the help of CICA UK.
 CICA UK has been set up solely to help victims of crime get the help, support and compensation they deserve following a violent crime using years of experience and knowledge when it comes to incidents of a violent nature.

-The amount of compensation which can be awarded to victims of crime depends on the circumstances, extent of the injury and the effect the incident will have on the victim’s quality of life.
+The amount of compensation which can be awarded to victims of crime depends on the circumstances, the extent of the injury and the effect the incident will have on the victim’s quality of life.
 More information on the CICA tariff can be found here.

 If you’ve reported the crime and you are now looking to take the next step in getting support and justice it’s advisable to give us a call and speak with one of our specialists.
-The call will completely confidential and impartial – if you’re still unsure and just want some advice rather than commit to take action then speak with us today on 0151 242 5111
+The call will completely confidential and impartial – if you’re still unsure and just want some advice rather than commit to taking action then speak with us today on 0151 242 5111

 .
-We will listen to what’s happened and advise you on what we think is the best course of action to take and whether you could be entitle to compensation.
+We will listen to what’s happened and advise you on what we think is the best course of action to take and whether you could be entitled to compensation.
 We never pressure our clients as we understand how distressing the whole situation can be.